This pear cake is perfect—it will make you fall in love with baking. It is moist and homemade with simple ingredients, ideal for any occasion.

 Storage: This fresh pear cake can be stored at room temperature in a covered cake stand for one day.
 Ensure that it is completely cooled before wrapping it well and storing it in the refrigerator.

-Refrigerate: Leftovers can be stored in a glass-sealed container for up to three days.
+Refrigerate: Leftovers can be stored in a sealed glass container for up to 3 days.

 slice of pear cake on a white plate